GeetB/Test1/README.md

 # Test1
 This is a Test repository
-This is a NewBranch1 which is cust from master branch
+This is a NewBranch1 which is cut from master branch